tcarleton/stagg/README.md

 researchers familiar with popular climate datasets and the steps required to use them, the preparation process is tedious; to the uninitiated, it can act as a barrier to entry into the study of interactions between human and natural systems.
-Here, we present the R package stagg, which aims to reduce the time and expertise required to use climate data for statistical analysis by automating the following key facets: (1) resampling, reprojection, and aggregation of raster data to resolve any spatial and temporal scale mismatches; (2) nonlinear
+Here, we present the `R` package `stagg`, which aims to reduce the time and expertise required to use climate data for statistical analysis by automating the following key facets: (1) resampling, reprojection, and aggregation of raster data to resolve any spatial and temporal scale mismatches; (2) nonlinear